CoVPN/correlates_reporting2/using_renv_for_reproducibility.md

 ## Setting up renv at the module-level for a new module

-This is not currently done.
-There seems to be little advantages of using renv at the module level.
+Currently, no module uses a module-level renv.lock.

 ## Setting up renv at the repo-level

-This has already been done for the repo.
+Repo-level has already been set up, and is shared by several modules.
 For an example of using the repo-level renv, check out cor_coxph (https://github.com/CoVPN/correlates_reporting2/blob/master/cor_coxph/README.md).